CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 25. You may not materialize fences in a way that makes them one way.
 Material that blocks both parties and or impairs both parties is fine.

 26. Do not set up an unfair advantage in a firefight within your base
-    Example: Where you can see and or shoot someone, but they cannot see or shoot back or any other unfair advantage.
+    Example: You can see and or shoot someone, but they cannot see or shoot back or any other unfair advantage.

 27. One-ways of any type are not allowed.